ruoyuzhang-ee/Tensor-Channel-Estimation-for-Hybrid-mmWave-Massive-MIMO-in-High-Mobility-Scenarios/README.md

 If you have any problem, feel free to contact: ryzhang19@njust.edu.cn.

 Wish you a great success in exploring tensor decomposition for massive MIMO channel estimation in high-mobility scenarios!

+The tensor decomposition requires the Tensorlab toolbox, which is tensor computations and complex optimization.
+It can be download from https://www.tensorlab.net/#download